Source: OJ L 333, 27.12.2022, p. 80–152Current language: EN

 To that end, this Directive lays down:

-rules and obligations on cybersecuritymeans cybersecurity as defined in Article 2, point (1), of Regulation (EU) 2019/881; information sharing;
+rules and obligations on cybersecurity information sharing;

 supervisory and enforcement obligations on Member States.